sjdavenport/BansalResponse/README.md

 invalid.
 See our response article HERE for full details.

 To run the code in this repo you will need to have MATLAB and to install the [RFTtoolbox](https://github.com/sjdavenport/RFTtoolbox/) - A MATLAB toolbox designed for generation and analysis of random fields both continuously sampled and on a lattice.
+In addition, SPM12 must be installed in order for the 3D LKC estimation (performed using SPM) to work.

 ## Comparing their results and ours